Thomas C. Jackson Home

 The media coverage of the events of 9/11 and the Iraq war made a powerful impression on me.
 I began thinking more and more about American images.
 During the 2004 political campaign I became fascinated with how political parties used images to create policy positions in voters' minds.
 These images took on different meanings depending on each viewer's beliefs and experiences.
 People saw what they wanted or expected to see.
 I was also fascinated with how the media combined images with slogans to summarize stories.

-In addition to using photos as finished artworks I am also using photo reference to develop my ideas in oil paintings and drawings.
 While these compositions are representational, I have pushed contrast, texture, and color intensities; flattened areas, and eliminated detail.
 These changes add drama and make each piece as much about color, paint and painting as recording reality.